 “Overall, however, only about 5% of the entire United States—an area slightly larger than the state of California—is protected as wilderness.
 Because Alaska contains just over half of America's wilderness, only about 2.7% of the contiguous United States—an area about the size of Minnesota—is protected as wilderness.”

-From The American Presidency Project, Proclamation 10248—National Wilderness Month, 2021:
+From The American Presidency Project, Proclamation 10438—National Wilderness Month, 2022:

-The 2010 Population Distribution in the United States and Puerto Rico map (also referred to as the "Nighttime Map") portrays the distribution of population based on the results of the 2010 Census of Population and Housing.
+The 2010 Population Distribution in the United States and Puerto Rico map (also referred to as the "Nighttime Map") portrays the distribution of population based on 2010 Census of Population and Housing results.

 Note: Two versions of this dot distribution map are available, a large format map and a small format map.
 On the large format or wall map (which measures approximately 28 x 24 inches), each white dot represents 1,000 people.
 On the small format or page-size map above (which measures 11 x 8.5 inches), each white dot represents 7,500 people.

 Source: Quarterly Services Survey (QSS) (2012-2023).

 Source: 2017 Economic Census.
 The 2022 Economic Census will begin releasing data by March 2024.